Wondering what is the range of Cyber Security salary in India?

 Cyber security engineer salaries in India can be affected by multiple factors.
 Let’s see some primary salary affecting factors:

 The opportunities for cyber security analysts are currently at their prime in India.
 To protect against cyber attacks and security breaches, organizations are willing to pay good salary to cyber security experts who can safeguard their company and customers data.
 It includes the rise of cyber security salary in India.
 Online courses in cyber security in India are a great option for people who want to upskill but don’t have the option to leave their job.
 Unlike offline, you can revisit any video anytime.
 You can learn at your own pace.

 With a significantly soaring demand for cybersecurity professionals coupled with the lucrative salaries they offer, a cybersecurity career is becoming one of the most sought-after career options now.
 If you want to pursue this profession, upGrad and IIIT-B can help you with a PG Diploma in Software Development Specialization in Cyber Security.
 The course offers specialization in application security, cryptography, data secrecy, and network security.

-This completely online course with a duration of 12 months also consists of live lectures.
+This is one of the most popular courses in cybersecurity in India which takes 12 months also consists of live lectures.
 The course is imparted by world-class faculty members and industry experts and teaches you 6 programming languages and tools.
 Besides 360-degree career support consisting of the job fair, mock interviews, and more, the course also offers 3 guaranteed job interviews and a dedicated student success mentor.

 The course is designed for IT and technology professionals, data professionals, IT and technical project leads and managers, testing professionals, and Java and other coding professionals and prepares you for various cybersecurity domain positions, including cybersecurity engineers, cybersecurity experts, and software developers.
 You need to have a Bachelor’s degree in attending the course, and no prior coding experience is required.